Remember when gaming was more about having fun playing together and less about which team has the greater kill count or any form of domination?

 The main reason I decided to quit playing Dota 2 is was because winning mattered more to me than everything that led to the victory.
 Sure, I enjoyed the matches where I was stomping over my foes and winning (those felt like heaven), but losing streaks come whether you like it or not, and they can be horrible to deal with – especially when you get trash-talked after taking a beating.
 I was just not having fun anymore and Dota is one of those games where fun is relative to how well you play.

-It has been roughly 8 months since I’ve turned the game off for the last time and I’ve been noticeably happier while gaming.
+Some time has passed since I’ve turned the game off for the last time and I’ve been noticeably happier while gaming.
 These days, I don’t even acknowledge the online options in most games and actively focus on finding single-player games where I don’t have to deal with unnecessary “banter” that would ruin my mood.

 Losing should also be fun